hrnbykbs/Control-Of-Server-Request-Density-With-Multithread/README.md

 It is to reduce the density of requests to the main server together with sub-servers by using multithread.

 # Project Main Structure
-• When the application is run, there are 1 main server and 2 sub servers.
+• When the application is run, there are 1 main server and 2 sub servers.<br>
-• Requests arrive at 500 ms intervals to the main server.
+• Requests arrive at 500 ms intervals to the main server.<br>
-• Sub-servers receive requests from the main server at 500 ms intervals and return themselves.
+• Sub-servers receive requests from the main server at 500 ms intervals and return themselves.<br>
 • The sub-server creator controls the sub-servers and creates a new sub-server if it has a capacity of 70% or more, and transfers half of the requests on the server whose capacity exceeds 70% to the new server.
-If the capacity of the newly created sub server drops to 0%, the sub server disappears.
+If the capacity of the newly created sub server drops to 0%, the sub server disappears.<br>
 • In Server Tracking, the capacity information of the servers should be printed on the screen.

 # Features of the Project Components